-How to Choose Climbing Ropes
+How to Choose A Climbing Rope

-Climbing ropes are the strand that links together the entire safety chain, the thread that saves your life when you fall.
-With so much riding on this piece of equipment, it’s clearly important to choose the most appropriate one for the kind of climbing you’re doing.
+Climbing ropes are the strand that links together the entire safety chain, and the thread that saves your life when you fall.
+With so much riding on this piece of equipment, it's clearly important to choose the most appropriate one for the kind of climbing you're doing.
 There is a huge variety of different ropes to choose from and a lot of questions to answer.
 Single or double?
 Dry treated?
 What length?
 This buying guide will help you find the answers.

 Every climbing rope is rigorously tested and must meet certain standards, for instance on the impact force it transfers and the number of falls it will take.
-If you’d like to find out more about the performance characteristics of ropes just go to our Ropes Technical Guide.

-Types of Rope
+Types of Climbing Rope

 Climbing ropes stretch dynamically to absorb the energy generated by a falling climber.
 It's very important to make sure you buy a dynamic climbing rope as static ropes will not absorb energy and therefore leave your body to take the full force of the fall.